US trade body awards grant to accelerate India's use of natural gas, improve energy access

-The grant has been awarded to Arush Gas Technology Services LLP.
-According to Thomas Hardy, USTDA’s Acting Director the project will improve the resilience of India's energy network, making it better able to meet increased energy demand from industry and its citizens.
+The grant, which was not specified, has been awarded to Arush Gas Technology Services LLP, the USTDA said in a press release.
+According to Thomas Hardy, USTDA's Acting Director the project will improve the resilience of India's energy network, making it better able to meet increased energy demand from industry and its citizens.

 AGTS has selected Houston-bases Galway Group to conduct the study.
 "The natural gas virtual pipeline project transferring LNG across the country is a long-term parallel solution for natural gas in India; pipeline gas can cover only a segment of the energy landscape, even if the physical pipeline doubles up in fifteen years," said Shreyas C. Sheth, president, Arush Gas.